exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

 ## New Basepair Parameters {#sec:basepair-params}

-The objective of this work is to find and compare decent measures of basepairing, so we shall finally specify the main qualities of the desired parameters are:
+The objective of this work is to find and compare robust measures of basepairing.
+It is essential that humans can understand why the computer did or did not assign a particular basepair, either for debugging the software or refining molecular structures.
+Thus, we want the parameters to be reasonably simple and interpretable.

+Parameters suitable for basepair assignment should have the following main qualities:

-* **Interpretability** — Can we easily tell what the number means?
-Can we easily guess the number by looking at the 3D structure?
+* **Interpretability** — Can we easily tell what the parameter means in geometrical sense?
+Can we estimate the paramater value by looking at the 3D structure?
 * **Simplicity** — The ideal parameter is easy to define and calculate algorithmically.
 * **Stability** — It should have low variance for good quality basepairs.
 * **Universality** — It should have similar value or similar variance in different basepair classes.